Edward Burtynsky is a Canadian photographer and is most formally known for his large format photograph of industrial landscapes.

 At first I could not actually believe that the photograph was real because of the mass amount of gas stations, shops and restaurants all crammed together along this one road.
 This photograph single-handedly shows how much we have evolved from having one little corner shop which sold everything from, your daily butter and bread to socks.
 Now we have massive franchises and everything is very fast paced.
 I feel very overwhelmed by on looking at this image, there is so much choice and variety that we tend to get in over our heads and this photograph demonstrates that perfectly.

 The whole series 'Oil' is about one of man's most significant invention, the car.
 Burtynsky states, "The auto-mobile is the main basis for our modern industrial world, giving us a certain freedom and changing our world dramatically.
 The automobile was made possible because of the invention of the internal combustion engine and its utilization of both oil and gasoline.
-The raw material and the refining process contained both the idea and an interesting visual component for me.
+The raw material and the refining process contained both the idea and an interesting visual component for me."

 These are very clear ideas which are found in his work.
 The photograph depicts around 5 gas stations all within seconds of driving distance between them.